benoitc/gunicorn/README.rst

 Instrumentation
 ---------------

-Instrumentation is provided through 2 basic mechanisms: `SIGINFO` and statsD_.
+Instrumentation is provided through statsD_.
-The following metrics are sent:
+The following metrics are collected:

   * ``gunicorn.workers``: number of workers
   * ``gunicorn.rqs``: requests per second handled by gunicorn across all workers